jphmrst/PLC/src/plc/fp/Naturals.lagda.md

 ## Standard library

-At the end of each chapter, we will show where to find relevant definitions in the standard library.
 The naturals, constructors for them, and basic operators upon them, are defined in the standard library module `Data.Nat`:

 ```
 -- import Data.Nat using (ℕ; zero; suc; _+_; _*_; _^_; _∸_)
 ```

-Normally, we will show an import as running code, so Agda will complain if we attempt to import a definition that is not available.
-This time, however, we have only shown the import as a comment.
 Both this chapter and the standard library invoke the `NATURAL` pragma, the former on `ℕ`, and the latter on the equivalent type `Data.Nat.ℕ`.
 Such a pragma can only be invoked once, as invoking it twice would raise confusion as to whether `2` is a value of type `ℕ` or type `Data.Nat.ℕ`.
 Similar confusions arise if other pragmas are invoked twice.
 For this reason, we will usually avoid pragmas in future chapters.
 Information on pragmas can be found in the Agda documentation.

 ## Unicode